angelicabravo1719/enterprise-network-security-lab/notes/01_dns.md

    - `Queries` → the domain name (ex: `example.com`)
    - `Answers` → returned IP address(es)

-## Evidence I saved (portfolio-friendly)
+## Evidence I saved
 - Capture file: `captures/dns_lookup.pcapng`
 - Screenshot: `screenshots/dns_lookup.png`
 - These notes: `notes/01_dns.md`

-## Why this matters (interview-ready)
+## Why this matters
-- “DNS is the first step before most web traffic.
-I captured a DNS query/response in Wireshark to show how domain names resolve to IPs, and how investigators can map network traffic back to domains.”
+- DNS is the first step before most web traffic.
+I captured a DNS query/response in Wireshark to show how domain names resolve to IPs, and how investigators can map network traffic back to domains.

 ## Privacy note
 I used non-sensitive browsing during capture and only recorded DNS resolution behavior.